 Check out Something Old Something New (SOSN) – a social enterprise thrift shop and a platform training and equipping persons recovering from mental health issues with retail and logistic skills to boost their employability.
 It’s also a “green” enterprise which operates with the “reduce, reuse and recycle” principles.

 Drop off items to their Anglican Care and Senior centres in these locations.

 NONMAINSTREAM, like their name suggests, is so hipster that they don’t have regular opening hours.
 They are a curated vintage and preloved clothing store that offers a lot of streetwear, collector pieces such as graphic tees, atheleisure and vintage denim treasures!

 Open weekends, 1 pm to 7 pm (keep updated on their Instagram page)

 International Thrift + Resale Sites That Ship To Singapore

 With a mix of vintage, preloved designer, and your general online thrifting, make the most out of their international collections, right from the comfort of your home.

 Vestiaire Collective is the leading online marketplace to buy and sell pre-owned designer clothing and accessories while placing authenticity, style and also the planet first.
 Dive into their carefully curated vast collection of luxury and premium items at up to 70% off its retail prices.

 Explore this online fashion marketplace and app where the next generation comes to discover unique items.
-More so, with Depop’s recent popularity amongst younger generations, they have inventory spanning edgy street style to vintage designer finds.
+Especially with Depop’s growing popularity amongst younger generations, they have inventory spanning edgy street style to vintage designer finds.